-Core Credits (Physical Education: 2 credits; Participatory Art and Music: 3 credits).
-Cultivating a Christ-Centered Learning Community Exploration of Spiritual Journey (C1) Take REL 320A Spirituality, Character, and Service Note: Transfer coursework is not accepted to meet this requirement Holistic World View (C2, C3) Take one approved Bible-based Christian faith course or an approved personal health/nutrition course.
-Options at WPU include the followin BI 151A The Bible as Sacred Story HE 151A Health and Fitness for Adults PSY 441A Stress, Crisis, Trauma & Self-Care Ethics (C4) Take one approved Ethics course.
-Options at WPU include the following: HCA 412A Health Care and Ethics HUM 200A Ethics in Practice PHIL 291A Religious and Philosophical Foundations of Ethical Practice Investing in the Formation and Success of Students from Diverse Backgrounds Appreciation of Diversity (D1, D2) ☐ Take an approved course in the humanities or social sciences that focuses on diverse voices and perspectives or global issues.
-Options at WPU include the following: ED 353A Cultural Diversity REL 310A Religions of the World SOC 340A Race and Ethnic Relations SS 252A Cultural Studies Collaborating With and For Our Urban Environment Urban Life (U1, U2) □ Take one approved social science course with a focus on human behavior and social/cultural interactions or urban issues.
-Options at WPU include the following: CJ 310A The American Legal System PS 140A American Government PSY 100A Foundational Elements of Psychology PSY 140A General Psychology SOC 140A Principles of Sociology SOC 345A Social Problems & Public Policy SOC 350A Social Psychology Fostering a Liberal Arts Education Written Communication (L1) □ Take EN 111A English Composition I or an approved equivalent transfer course □ Take EN 112A English Composition II or an approved equivalent transfer course Information Literacy & Research (L2) ☐ Take one approved upper-division information literacy and research writing course.
-The option at WPU is the following:
+Exploration of Spiritual Journey (C1)

+Take REL 320A Spirituality, Character, and Service Note: Transfer coursework is not accepted to meet this requirement

+Holistic World View (C2, C3)

+- Take one approved Bible-based Christian faith course or an approved personal health/nutrition course.
+Options at WPU include the following: BI 151A The Bible as Sacred Story - HE 151A Health and Fitness for Adults PSY 441A Stress, Crisis, Trauma & Self-Care

+Ethics (C4)

+□ Take one approved Ethics course.
+Options at WPU include the following: CJ 440A Professional Ethics in Criminal Justice HCA 412A Health Care and Ethics HUM 200A Ethics in Practice PHIL 291A Religious and Philosophical Foundations of Ethical Practice

+Investing in the Formation and Success of Students from Diverse Backgrounds

+Appreciation of Diversity (D1, D2)

+□ Take an approved course in the humanities or social sciences that focuses on diverse voices and perspectives or global issues.
+Options at WPU include the following:

+ED 353A Cultural Diversity

+REL 310A Religions of the World

+SOC 340A Race and Ethnic Relations

+SS 252A Cultural Studies

+Urban Life (U1, U2)

+Take one approved social science course with a focus on human behavior and social/cultural interactions or urban issues.

+Options at WPU include the following:

+CJ 310A The American Legal System

+PS 140A American Government

+PSY 100A Foundational Elements of Psychology

+- PSY 201A General Psychology

+- SOC 204A Principles of Sociology

+- SOC 345A Social Problems & Public Policy

+- SOC 350A Social Psychology

+Written Communication (L1)

+- Take EN 121A English Composition I or an approved equivalent transfer course - Take EN 122A English Composition II or an approved equivalent transfer course

+Information Literacy & Research (L2)

+□ Take one approved upper-division information literacy and research writing course.
+The option at WPU is the following: ILR 300A Advanced Information Literacy and Research